WarrenWDixon/UdacityKotlinDevPartTwoLesson5-MaterialDesign/README.md

-# Desinging for Everyone - GDG Finder app
+# Designing for Everyone - GDG Finder app

 This app is a programming exercise focusing on using Material Design and integraing accessiblity functionality.
 ## GDG Finder